 Since this cascade is viewed from inside a cave, this is probably the most unique waterfall in Wales.
 Cavern Cascade is found on the Hafod Estate in Ceredigion.

-The Hafod Estate provides multiple walking routes through it’s wooded landscapes, with fine views of multiple cascades.
-The best of which is arguably Cavern Cascade.
+The Hafod Estate provides multiple walking routes through its wooded landscapes, with fine views of multiple cascades, the best of which is arguably Cavern Cascade.
 Parking is free but trail maps can be purchased by making a small donation.

 Note: Rocks to the cave entrance have become unstable and entry is now not recommended until it is made safe.
 The waterfall can still be viewed by walking around the side of the cave.

-Essential Items For A Welsh Waterfall Walk
+Essential Items For A Waterfall Walk In Wales

 Discover everything I pack for an adventure in the Welsh countryside in this guide.